18F/handbook/docs/welcome-to-civicactions/training/meetings-and-meeting-tools.md

 **You can set up blocks of time that people can reserve.** Just select "Appointment slots" after you choose a window of time.

-For more information on how we use Google Calendar, see [Basic Communication Tools](../../how-we-work/tools/basic-communication-tools.md#google-calendar).
+For Google Calendar best practices, see [Basic Communication Tools](../../how-we-work/tools/basic-communication-tools.md#google-calendar).

 ## <a id="doodle">Doodle</a>